If you’ve been a regular on this blog, then you’ll know we emphasize...

 Quick Facts About Darjeeling First Flush Tea

-It can be overwhelming when you step into a tea shop and notice the countless classifications of tea.
+It can be overwhelming when you step into a tea shop and notice the many classifications of tea.
 Who knew there are so many?
-But once you learn some of the basic tea terms, you’ll be able to decipher what each classification really means.
+But once you learn some of the primary tea terms, you’ll be able to decipher what each classification really means.

 First Flush is defined as the very first picking of a tea plant’s harvest season.
 The new leaves plucked during First Flush are the youngest and most tender part of the tea plant and are said to yield the purest and freshest cup of tea.
-Each additional Flush yields a different flavour and aroma as the growing season for that tea plant progresses.
+Each additional Flush produces a different flavour and aroma as the growing season for that tea plant progresses.

-In the first flush Darjeeling tea, the color of the tea is light with clear and a bright liquor.
+In the first flush Darjeeling tea, the colour of the tea is light with clear and bright liquor.
 The leaves have a floral scent, with a lively character.
 This early spring selection consisting of the most tender leaves, has a gentle aroma, very light colour, and mild astringency.
 These early leaves are usually more delicate and tender and therefore more fresh and astringent in flavour.